Gerard Kuiper: Honors

 Besides the minor planet 1776 Kuiper, three craters (Mercurian, lunar, and Martian), Kuiper Scarp in Antarctica, and the now-decommissioned Kuiper Airborne Observatory were also named after him.

 Astronomers refer to a region of minor planets beyond Neptune as the "Kuiper belt," since Kuiper had suggested that such small planets or comets may have formed there.
 However Kuiper himself believed that such objects would have been swept clear by planetary gravitational perturbations, so that none or few would exist there today.

 The Kuiper Prize, named in his honor, is the most distinguished award given by the American Astronomical Society's Division for Planetary Sciences, an international society of professional planetary scientists.
 (Note: The Kuiper Prize recognizes outstanding contributors to planetary science, and is awarded annually to scientists whose lifetime achievements have most advanced our understanding of planetary systems.
 Winners of this award include Carl Sagan, James Van Allen, and Eugene Shoemaker.)

 One of the three buildings at Arizona that makes up the Lunar and Planetary Laboratory is named in his honor.

-In Tuitjenhorn is since 2001 a statue of Gerard Kuiper, made by Gosse Dam.
+In 2001, a statue of Kuiper designed by Gosse Dam was erected in Tuitjenjorn.